 CHAMOMILE TEA - boiling point, let steep for 5-7 minutes

 DARJEELING TEA - boiling point, let steep for 3-5 minutes

 FOR REFERENCE, BOILING WATER IS USUALLY ABOUT 200 DEGREES - GREEN AND WHITE TEA TASTE BETTER WHEN BREWED AT A LOWER TEMPERATURE, ABOUT 175 DEGREES.

 NOTES ON MAKING TEA

 HOT BREW - we recommend using about 1 tbsp of our tea per 8 oz. of water.
 It's a common misconception that letting tea/herbs steep longer results in stronger tea. so we recommend using more tea if you are looking for more flavor.

 down naturally for an iced tea mixture.
 We brew it the same way as explained above, but we double the amount of tea/herbs per ounce of water.

-FUN TIP- take some extra tea and freeze in ice cube trays.
+FUN TIP- take some extra tea and freeze it in ice cube trays.
 The next day, when your iced tea is ready, drop a few cubes in and it won't water down your iced tea at all!
 Extra fun tip, tuck a few fresh mint leaves in those iced tea cubes before freezing.

-shake it vigorously and then heat it up, (works especially well with whole milk and any nut milk) or froth milk with an immersion blender before heating it up (this works well for non-dairy milks as well as whole or nut based milks).
-Combine your hot brewed tea with your frothed milk, add sugar to taste.
+shake it vigorously and then heat it up, (works especially well with whole milk and any nut milk) or froth milk with an immersion blender before heating it up (this works well for non-dairy kinds of milk as well as whole or nut-based milk).
+Combine your hot brewed tea with your frothed milk, and add sugar to taste.